People, places and performance!

 completed at the end of March 2018 and the report is available via Support In Mind Scotland.

 Another adventure into the unknown has been the development of a funding platform called Tartan Cents.
-We provided the behind-the-scenes assistance to Scotlands Towns Partnership as they initiated a unique and ambitious pilot programme to explore how the diaspora in the USA would react to getting involved with regeneration projects in Scotland.
+We provided the behind-the-scenes assistance to Scotlands Towns Partnership over two months, as they initiated a unique and ambitious pilot programme to explore how the diaspora in the USA would react to getting involved with regeneration projects in Scotland.
 Following an initial trial of the platform, a new campaign is due to be launched later this year.
-You can see our promo film for Tartan Cents.
+Feel free to have a look at our promo film for Tartan Cents.

 Whether identifying new opportunities, building tourism destinations, creating new teams or helping national organisations or charities to make the most of their resources, we are keen to share our straightforward way of working with others looking to create better places.